pkukielka/vagrant-map/README.md

 Just go to [http://locahost:8080](http://locahost:8080) to see world map.
 You can also check [Cracow](http://localhost:8080/?zoom=15&lat=50.06013&lon=19.94137&layers=B) or [New York](http://localhost:8080/?zoom=10&lat=40.84975&lon=-73.81733&layers=B).

+It's also possible to connect to your PostgreSQL database from the host machine.
+By default port forwarding is set to listen on port 5432 on host machine, same as on guest.

 #### Hacking
 I tried to keep everything as simple as possible, so it should be easy to add any custom modifications ;)